|5-15.001||Area of Responsibility|

 5-15.582 - Satisfaction of Deficiency Judgments

 Upon the entry of judgments fixing compensation and ordering the deposit of deficiencies, the United States Attorney shall request a check for the necessary amount from local representative of the acquiring agency.

 5-15.590 - Recommendation With Respect to Appeals

-In any case where he/she believes substantial error has been committed, the United States Attorney shall immediately advise the Land Acquisition Section and give his/her recommendations regarding appeal.
+In any case where he/she believes substantial error has been committed, the United States Attorney shall immediately advise the Land Acquisition Section and the Division’s Appellate Section, and give his/her recommendations regarding appeal.

 5-15.592 - Procedure in Recommending Appeal

 If a United States Attorney wishes to recommend that a judgment be appealed, he/she should: